 When a crash occurred on the Malad Gorge Bridge last March, it left two people and their pets holding on for their lives hanging as their pickup dangled dangerously over the deep canyon.
 But what folks may not know is that an ISP Regional Communications Officer was working in a dispatch center miles away helping get the right people and the right tools to the scene to save lives.

-It was March 15, 2021, when ISP RCO Cappello answered a call reporting a crash involving a vehicle over the bridge.
+It was March 15, 2021, when ISP Regional Communications Officer Justin Cappello answered a call reporting a crash involving a vehicle over the bridge.
 He quickly recognized the life-threatening situation for the people trapped inside the pickup.
-Within moments, RCO Cappello had requested multiple emergency units, heavy tow trucks, and additional rescue equipment respond to the scene.
+Within moments, RCO Cappello had requested multiple emergency units, heavy tow trucks, and additional rescue equipment to respond to the scene.

 RCO Cappello’s efforts were extraordinary that day, and this past week, he was recognized with the Idaho State Police Distinguished Achievement Award.
 During the ceremony, ISP Captain Haight commended RCO Cappello for his dedication and follow-through throughout the lengthy and complex rescue.
 He also quoted ISP Trooper Taylor, who was first to respond to the scene that day, that, “RCO Cappello did an outstanding job.
 He coordinated things quickly, and had backup plans for our backup plans”.

-RCO Cappello and the other men and women who serve in the ISP Regional Communication Centers are trained to have the unique skill of find creative solutions for sometimes life-threatening situations.
+RCO Cappello and the other men and women who serve in the ISP Regional Communication Centers are trained to have the unique skill of finding creative solutions for sometimes life-threatening situations.
 Quick, ‘out-of-the-box’ action under pressure isn’t for everyone.
-But those who serve in the ISP RCO’s, remaining calm under pressure and acting quickly when seconds count is what makes the difference for the people of Idaho.
+But those serving in the ISP RCOs, remaining calm under pressure and acting quickly when seconds count is what makes the difference for the people of Idaho.
 It’s how we serve, and how the Idaho State Police helps change and save lives every day.

-When Trooper Shively arrived on the scene of a serious injury crash, he knew the victim needed help right away.
-He quickly began life-saving measures and continued doing CPR until paramedics arrived.
+When Trooper Jared Shively arrived on the scene of a serious injury crash, he knew the victim needed help right away and quickly began life-saving measures.
+He continued performing CPR until paramedics arrived and were able to take over.
 Trooper Shively’s actions helped save the person’s life.

-Tpr Peeples was one of the first to arrive on the scene of a house fire in Idaho Falls earlier this year.
-Knowing there were victims trapped inside, Tpr Peeples risked his own safety by crawling through thick smoke to locate the unconscious victims.
-He helped get the victims out of the burning house and also drove the ambulance to the hospital to allow paramedics to provide much needed medical attention to the elderly victims.
+Trooper Ken Peeples was one of the first to arrive on the scene of a house fire in Idaho Falls earlier this year.
+Knowing there were victims trapped inside, Trooper Peeples risked his own safety by crawling through thick smoke to locate the unconscious victims.
+He helped get the victims out of the burning house and also drove the ambulance to the hospital to allow paramedics to provide much-needed medical attention to the elderly victims.

-RCO Wise was working in the ISP Regional Communication Center in Coeur d’Alene when he received a call from a person in Australia.
-The person was concerned about a friend who was making threats to harm themself on social media.
+Regional Communications Officer Mark Wise was working in the ISP Regional Communication Center in Coeur d’Alene when he received a call from a person in Australia.
+The person was concerned about a friend who made threats to harm themself on social media.
 RCO Wise used every tool available to help locate an address for the young person in Central Idaho.
 RCO Wise contacted local law enforcement and medical responders in the area and gave them the information.
 Thanks to his quick and diligent work, the young person was transported to a local hospital where they are expected to make a full recovery.